canonical/kyuubi-k8s-operator/docs/how-to/h-upgrade.md

-# How to perform a minor upgrade on the charm
+# How to upgrade

-Charmed Apache Kyuubi K8s charm can perform in-place upgrades to update the charm and the workload to a newer version.
+Charmed Apache Kyuubi K8s can perform in-place upgrades to update the charm and the workload to a newer version.

 ```{caution}
 This charm does not support in-place upgrades for major version changes, nor for a Spark support track change (e.g. upgrading from the channel `3.4` to `3.5`).